 - Feel confident and enabled to realise your ambitions

-I am trained in a contemporary relational form of psychotherapy called Humanistic and Integrative Psychotherapy.
+My primary psychotherapeutic training is in a contemporary relational approach called Humanistic and Integrative Psychotherapy.

 The major approaches that I Integrate are: